Alta (dye)

-Alta (Bhojpuri: 𑂄𑂪𑂞𑂰, আলতা), lakshaya rasa, alah, parani, vasantam or mahavar is a red dye mainly used in the Indian subcontinent to tint the hands and feet of women as a cultural practice.
+Alta (Bhojpuri: 𑂄𑂪𑂞𑂰, আলতা), lakshaya rasa, alah, parani, vasantam or mahavar is a red dye mainly used in India, Bangladesh and Nepal to tint the hands and feet as a cultural practice.
 It is usually applied with a cotton swab or brush during wedding ceremonies and festivals.

 Natural alta is produced from red lac, although today it is mainly replaced with synthetic dyes.

 Early history

 Early mention of alta comes from Upanishads where it is known as lakshaya rasa meaning red-lac dye pigment derived from lac resin as one of sixteen adornments of woman known as solah-shringar.

+Within Hindu Vedas, Alta is associated with deities Lakshmi, Durga, and Krishna.
+The color red holds significance with Hinduism as it represents fertile soil and marks purity and fertility.